Harbourside heritage building becomes luxury apartments

 Being a residential building, car parking was a necessity.
 Taking into consideration the site constraints, a three-level basement carpark has been incorporated to the side of the existing building extending beneath the Darling Island Road footpath.
 This basement area sits well below the harbour, approximately 9m below the high water mark.
 The depth below water and the variable nature of the fill used on site required use of a diaphragm wall with a fully tanked basement slab; with tension piles socketed into rock to resist the hydrostatic uplift loads.

-The apartment building is due for completion in 2018 and promises to be another demonstration of TTW’s expertise in Structural engineering and commitment to innovative and elegant outcomes.
+Completed in 2019, the apartments are another demonstration of TTW’s expertise in Structural and Civil engineering, and commitment to innovative and elegant outcomes.